 I'd like to get a larger house for guests to stay longer term.
 Besides, I'm very bullish on single family homes with panoramic ocean views in San Francisco.
 If there are deals to be had, I'm pouncing because I've got a 20+ year time horizon.

 So in reality, we are always buying property ahead of a potential recession if we buy long enough!
+And if you end up buying a forever home, then even if a housing recession comes, you won't mind because you plan to live in the house over many cycles.

-7) Prime locations will suffer less.
+7) Prime locations will suffer less in a housing recession.

 The farther you have to commute to a major job center, the more likely your home price will drop during a recession.
 Vacation properties will likely suffer the most, so please avoid buying a vacation property until there is really blood in the streets.
 Finally, excessively large and expensive properties will also suffer